This is part 2 of WHAT IS ELECTRICITY. Loading...

 If "electricity" is power, then a bright light bulb exhibits a higher

 level of electricity than a dim one.
-WATTS OF ELECTRICITY.
+Watts of electricity

 C. "Electricity" is the electric field.
 By this definition, radio waves